Tonight On 'Southern Charm' The Game Changes As Patricia Puts The Gold Digger Label On Thomas' Girlfriend

 “Would you date me if I break up with Thomas?”

-In his voiceover, Shep says he thinks Thomas’ girlfriend is a sociopath, and he wants to move on so that she stops hitting on him at her boyfriend’s house.
+In his voiceover, Shep says he thinks Ashley is a sociopath, and he wants to move on so that she stops hitting on him at her boyfriend’s house.

 “I’m not a good safe bet.”

 She explains she is looking for a reason to stay in South Carolina.
-Awkwardness abounds.

 Kathryn and Danni arrive, and Kathryn confronts the ghosts of past relationships and says hello to Thomas.
-The match ends soon after and J.D. has to tell Ravenel’s girlfriend to clap with everyone else.
+The match ends soon after and J.D. has to tell Ashley to clap with everyone else.

-Naomie seems to be wearing her eating pants, and you have to love her for it.
+Naomie seems to be wearing her eating pants.
 The spread of oyster, stone crab claws, and gumbo and biscuits looks awesome.
-Thomas tells J.D. he looks like “Dubya” but it’s a bit closer to a character from Dukes of Hazard.
+Thomas tells J.D. he looks like “Dubya,” but it’s a bit closer to a character from Dukes of Hazard.

-Craig sits down and tells Thomas that Ravenel’s girlfriend made him uncomfortable at Austen’s beer tasting when she spoke to him in a way that was close to her Shep conversation.
+Craig sits down and tells Thomas that Ashley made him uncomfortable at Austen’s beer tasting when she spoke to him in a way that was close to her Shep conversation.

 “She said if only you were a few years older, I’d be dating you instead.”

 Thomas’ face says everything.
 He looks done.
-He looks over towards the house and she is holding court playing lady of the manor.
+He looks over toward the house and she is holding court playing lady of the manor.

 Next, Kathryn thanks Thomas for the invite and they sit down to talk, and as the conversation winds down, Ravenel quotes Hamlet with a speech from Polonius.

-Kathryn says goodbye, and Thomas returns to the house to confront his girlfriend and let her know this isn’t working for him, but she still has hope.
+Kathryn says goodbye, and Thomas returns to the house to confront Ashley and let her know this isn’t working for him, but she still has hope.